It’s impossible to say anything about television endings without first drawing a sharp line down the middle of two very different narratives:

 - purely positive

-- positive with irony where the character gets what s/he wants but pays a big price [a.k.a. pyrrhic victories]
+- positive with irony where the character gets what they want but pays a big price [a.k.a. pyrrhic victories]

-- tragic with irony where s/he loses everything but s/he learns something [Big Love]
+- tragic with irony where they lose everything but learn something [Big Love]

 Those are the classic tonalities of endings.